 For others of us we need to be to pray to be filled with the Holy Spirit.

 To see the difference, between “baptized” and “filled” we need to go back to the book of Acts, starting with Chapter 1:1-8.

 After receiving their commission from Jesus to be His witnesses to the whole world, the first disciples were told to wait in Jerusalem, until they were “clothed with power from on high.”
 (Luke 24:49, NIV)

 Jesus is even more specific as to what will happen to them in Acts 1:5 “For John baptized with water, but in a few days you will be baptized with the Holy Spirit.”

-This baptism with the Holy Spirit, when understood from the biblical perspective, means to be initiated into the empowering work of the Holy Spirit.
+To be baptized with the Holy Spirit means to be initiated into the empowering work of the Holy Spirit.

 It does not have to do with coming to salvation, or being sanctified.